getty-zig/getty.so/pages/interfaces.md

 ---
 title: Interfaces
-category: Guide
+category: Concepts
 layout: default
-permalink: /guide/interfaces/
+permalink: /interfaces/
 SPDX-License-Identifier: LGPL-2.1-or-later
 ---

 # Interfaces

-To create a Getty serializer or deserializer, you're going to have to implement a **Getty interface**.
+Whether you're building a serializer or deserializer, you'll eventually have to implement an interface.

 Interfaces in Zig are a userspace thing, so everyone has their own way of doing things.
-Naturally, that means that before we can start writing any code, it's important that we go over how Getty implements its interfaces.
-This section is pretty important so be sure to pay attention!
+Naturally, that means that before you start writing any code, it's important that you learn how Getty does interfaces.

 ## What is a Getty Interface?

 A __Getty interface__ is just a function, and its constraints are specified as a parameter list.
-For example, the following interface requires three associated types and one method from its implementations.
+For instance, the following, example interface requires 3 associated types and 1 method from its implementations.

 {% label Zig code %}
 {% highlight zig %}
-// Interface
+// 👋 Interface
 fn BoolSerializer(
-    // Associated types
+    // 👋 Associated types
     comptime Context: type,
     comptime O: type,
     comptime E: type,

-    // Required methods
+    // 👋 Required methods
     comptime methods: struct {
         serializeBool: ?fn (Context, bool) E!O = null, },